brianrice2/pitchfork/README.md

 │   ├── cleaned/                      <- Processed data
 │   ├── raw/                          <- Raw datafile
 │
-├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
-│
 ├── docs/                             <- Sphinx documentation based on Python docstrings │
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development │   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
-├── references/                       <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │